leo-brgn/Create-your-Planetary-System/README.md

 Create your planetary system is a java program that allows you to personalize planets in order to simulate your solar system.

 ## Installation
-To start the program use the following command
+To start the program use the following command.

 ```bash
 javac.Title.java